oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 5. Define a "best effort task" - The success of the parent command of this task will not depend on the result of a task).(V2)
 6. Provide a permission mechanism for the task management.(V2)

+*   The first version will include a default implementation for all commands and specific flow monitoring for the specific commands:
+    1. AddVdsCommand
+    2. MaintenanceNumberOfVds
+    3. RunVmCommand
+    4. StopVmCommand

 ### Backend

 This section describes the backend design for this feature.